 Usually, college tuition goes up about 3% every year.

 Remember, the "sticker price" of tuition does not give you enough information to determine the actual cost of attending any given college.
 Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are awarded.
 Additionally, student loans can make theprice of collegefeel more doable until you're done with college.

 For information on Northeast Alabama Community College's financial aid options for first-year students, check with the school directly.

-Northeast Alabama Community College is a public, state institution, so it offers a reduced tuition rate of $3,870 for in-state students who attend full-time.
+Northeast Alabama Community College is a public, state institution, which means it offers a reduced tuition rate of $3,690 for in-state students who attend full-time.